catyphram/tcs_notifier/README.md

 * Request URL
 URL to the api node that will return an array of objects.
 * Popup Button URL
 URL that will open in a new window when clicked on the Button in the Popup-Window.
+* Browser Button Action
+Action that should be performed when clicked on the button in the browser bar.
+	* Open Popup Window (internal: `openPopup`)
+	Open the Popup Window with the list of available items.
+	* Open Popup Button Link (internal: `openLink`)
+	Open the link specified in `Popup Button URL` in a new tab.
 * Notification Title
 Title of the desktop notification, displayed above the item list.
 * Enable Notifications